Zezombye/blog/articles/workshop-shenanigans.md

 - There are no other places where a string byte limit is enforced.
 - There is no way of getting an unescaped `<` character into a string from a bot's name.

-It seemed I had reached a dead end, until I remembered something else: unicode shenanigans.
+It seemed I had reached a dead end, until I remembered something else: Unicode shenanigans.

 ## Unicode my beloved